 Saturday, October 15, 2016

-I have a strange obsession with Fairchild Industries.
 I bought another Fairchild 523 recently.

 I flew to San Francisco in the summer of 2013 to pick up a 523, understanding it was a fixer-upper.
 You can see the overhead mechanism to that unit in the background of this photograph. (middle center) After seeing this complete unit, I realized there were many many crucial parts missing.
 So many parts were missing from the first one I bought, that out without this unit, I doubt I ever would have restored the original.
 Now that I have the original parts, I can have new gears machined.
 The only thing missing from this unit is a rubber shaft coupling which deteriorated over the years.
 Moving this thing solo was no joke...but it returned to NYC virtually unscathed.
 Technique: Straps, ropes, wheels, and come-along hand-powered winch.
 The interesting thing here, is that after 70 years, this unit just returned to its original home.
 These were manufactured in Jamaica, Queens, while it was operated in Manhattan.
 Now Bushwick, Brooklyn.